tomengsanchez/ecosys-main/DEVELOPMENT_VERSION_TRACKER.md

 Key Changes & Fixes:
 Enabled the server-side logic to support the new 1-hour time slot selection UI for room reservations.
 Ensured that date and time slot selections are correctly processed and stored for conflict checking and record-keeping.

-To-Do / Next Steps:
-Consider adding more sophisticated UI for time slot selection, perhaps disabling already booked or past slots directly in the dropdown based on the selected date (would require AJAX or more complex PHP in the view).

 Version 0.15.0 - Reservation Form Time Intervals (UI Update to 1-Hour Slots & 00/30 Min Enforcement) (2025-06-02)
 Date: 2025-06-02